We hope you're excited about receiving your plant! Here are instructions for your plant:

 3. Water and light is necessary but don't over water and ensure clear drainage.
 Keep your plant away from direct sunlight for two to three days.

-4. Begin to harden off your plant once outside temperatures are temperate.
+4. Begin to harden off your plant once outside temperatures are spring-like.
 The plants will not be able to handle a full day of direct sunlight immediately, so it is essential to harden off your plants

 In order to successfully grow peppers and tropical fruit trees, growers should start the seeds indoors and transplant them outside once the temperatures are warm enough to support proper plant growth.
 Prior to moving young plants outside, it is important to “harden off” your plants.
 Hardening off is the process of moving plants outdoors for a portion of the day to gradually introduce them to sunlight, dry air, and cold nights.
 In order to properly harden off your plants, the following steps should be followed: